Purpose Statement

 Best Practices

-Verify equipment placement during daily checks to maintain accurate apparatus inventory.
+- Verify equipment placement during daily apparatus checks.

 Troubleshooting & FAQs